 - Organizing and hosting conference networking activities

-- Attend a two- or four-year accredited institution
+- Attend a two- or four-year accredited institution of higher education

 - Demonstrate strong communication, interpersonal, planning, and writing skills

 - Understand and be genuinely interested in gender equity issues

 - Have the availability to fulfill the outlined responsibilities